mmertama/Gempyre-Android/readme.md

 # Gempyre For Android
-__Easiest way to make Android applications on C++__
+__The easiest way to make Android applications on C++__

-Early version of [Gempyre](https://github.com/mmertama/Gempyre) for Android.
-Or merely its is a wizard that creates a working NDK app that has a Gempyre GUI.
+[Gempyre](https://github.com/mmertama/Gempyre) for Android is a wizard that creates a working NDK app that has a Gempyre GUI.
+The wizard creates a working skeleton application that is easy to modify and extend with C/C++ libraries.

 ## To Get It Working